 Class meetings: the course will be held entirely online.
 The link to the scheduled meetings, MTWTh 9:40-11:50 is here.
 I will request that you remain muted until you are called on or have a question but that you keep your cameras on.
 Please also put a photograph of yourself in your profile, so that we can see your face if you need to turn your camera off momentarily.
 Students are encouraged to use the Chat function to ask questions or give fellow students encouragement.
 Private texts are fine, but be careful that texts go to their intended recipients!

-Grades: your grades will be made up of three components: subjective evaluations of your participation in class discussion, which I will make each Friday; pop quizzes, which will be given at the beginning of class meetings, about the film for that day; and a final essay exam.
+Grades: your grades will be made up of three components: subjective evaluations of your participation in class discussion, which I will make each Friday; discussion posts, which will be due by the beginning of class meetings, about the film for that day; and a final essay exam.

 Movies: many are long.
 Please budget your time wisely.